danielthepope/trntxt/README.md

 You will need to register for a National Rail API key [here](http://www.nationalrail.co.uk/46391.aspx).

-Once you have a key, paste it into `./src/config/config.js`, overwriting the default value for `apiKey`. `config.js` is created when you first run `npm install`.
+Once you have a key, paste it into `./config/config.yaml`, overwriting the default value for `API_KEY`. `config.yaml` is created when you first run `npm install`.

 You can run the program using `npm start`.
 This will lsten on port 3000 by default, so you can visit localhost:3000 on your browser.
 If you want to use a different port, set the environment variable `PORT`.
 You can do this in Bash by running `PORT=12345 npm start`.
-Otherwise you can overwrite the default value for `port` in `config.js`.
+Otherwise you can overwrite the default value for `PORT` in `config.yaml`.

 While developing, you might find it useful to run `npm run develop`.
 The server runs, then restarts/rebuilds if any of the files are changed.